ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

       + END_HEADERS
         :status = 200

-## Push Incremental Updates

-### Scheduling Server Push Updates
+## Scheduling Server Push Updates

 The objective of the server is to push the latest version to the client using the lowest cost (sum of size) of the updates.
 Hence, it is RECOMMENDED that the server computes the push path using the following algorithm, upon each event computing a push:

--  Compute client current version (n\_c).
-During initialization, if the TIPS view request has a tag, find that version; otherwise n\_c = 0
+-  Compute client current version (nc).
+During initialization, if the TIPS view request has a tag, find that version; otherwise nc = 0

--  Compute the shortest path from current version to latest version, n\_c, n1, ... n\_e (latest version).
+-  Compute the shortest path from the current version to the latest version, nc, n1, ... ne (latest version).
 Note that the shortest path may not involve the tagged version and instead follow the edge from 0 to the latest snapshot.

--  push `/<tips-view-uri>/ug/n_c/n1`
+-  push `/<tips-view-uri>/ug/nc/n1`

 Note